 There's no point in negotiating for something the insurance policy does not cover.
 Before you begin the process, read the insurance policy declaration page to learn what is covered and the payment limits.

 If the initial offer is reasonable, give a written counteroffer that is below the amount in your original demand letter.
 This shows that you are negotiating in good faith.

 What if a first offer is very low?
 It may just be a negotiating tactic.
-Ask the insurance company for justification of the offer.
+Ask the insurance company for justification for their offer.
 Have the insurance company provide you a written response highlighting their points and bases for their coverage decision, along with any evidence they have to support that decision.
-It's important to honestly consider the adjuster's comments, but do not immediately decrease your demand when presented with a low offer.
+It's important to consider the adjuster's comments honestly, but do not immediately decrease your demand when presented with a low offer.

 Negotiating a car accident settlement can take several months.
 It can feel like a lifetime if you are waiting for repairs to be made to your car or have medical bills piling up.
 It's important to stay calm during the process and keep your interactions professional.
 It can be maddening if an adjuster hints that you are not actually injured.
 This could be a negotiation tactic, so don't let your emotions get the better of you.

 Although the settlement process can be lengthy, your claim should be handled in a timely manner.
 An adjuster typically has 30 days to investigate your claim.
 Keep a calendar of your interactions with the insurance company.
 If you have not heard anything for a few weeks, contact them to see where they are in the settlement process.
 Let them know you are being patient but expect results.
 Claims can be reassigned or even misplaced, so it is important to keep track of your claim.